davidje13/websocket-express/README.md

 - `App.detach` will remove all attached event listeners from the given server.

+- `App.set('shutdown timeout', millis)` configures a timeout (in milliseconds) used by `close()`, after which connections will be forced to close even if they are in a transaction.

 The returned WebSocket has some additional helper methods: